JBEI/foldy/README.md

      - Then paste the ID and secret in the `GOOGLE_CLIENT_{ID,SECRET}` fields in `secrets.env`
 1. Start the backend in a new terminal window.
    - From the root of the foldy repo, call `docker-compose up`
+1. Start the frontend in a new terminal window, call `npm start`
 1. Create the DBs in the local postgres instance
    - From the root of the foldy repo: `docker-compose exec backend flask db upgrade`